omarsou/sign_language_project/README.md

 - [ ] A detailed and better written report
 - [ ] A detailed description of the repository

+## Updates
+- Added a short description of each repo's folder.

 **Note** : Experiments were made on COLAB (gpu : TESLA V100)

 ## First Step - Reproducing the result